Matthew Hoffman (TV host): A- List Living / HULU

 In 2023, Hoffman created the celebrity Real Estate show A- List Living for HULU and The Design Network.
 Hoffman serves as series creator, Executive Producer, and Host.
 The show has since been greenlit for Season 2.

-Voice of Caesars
+Fame To Table with Matthew Hoffman

+In 2025, Matthew Hoffman co-created, Executive Produced and hosted Fame To Table with Matthew Hoffman a celebrity culinary show, where he interviews famous chefs about the dish that made them famous.
+Fame To Table premiered on The Design Network and Apple TV.

+HGTV / Warner Brothers

+On December 10, 2025, it was announced that Hoffman would join HGTV as the narrator of the lifestyle television series Cheap A$$ Beach Houses.
+The series is produced by Warner Bros.
+Discovery and airs on HGTV and HBO Max.
+Hoffman confirmed the role in an in-studio interview with Derek Hough that aired nationally on Extra.

+Other work

-In 2021, Hoffman voiced and co-wrote the Caesars Entertainment promotions, becoming an instant fan favorite.
+In 2021, Hoffman voiced promotions for Caesars Entertainment.

-Various Hosting
+In 2016, Hoffman did a "interview" with Death Grips, however the interview was muted by music produced by the band.
+He is also featured on the cover of Interview 2016.

 Hoffman also hosted the game show The Games We Play for Lionsgate.
 Hoffman was also the official voice of the TikTok special "Nostalgia".
 To mark the 25th Anniversary of “Friends” Hoffman hosted TBS PRESENTS: Friends 25th Anniversary Special LIVE for TBS.

-Miscellaneous Credits

 In 1996 and 1997, Hoffman performed as Young Scrooge in A Christmas Carol at Madison Square Garden opposite Tony Randall and Ben Vereen.
 Jesse Eisenberg was his understudy.

-Theatre Investing
+Theater investing

 Hoffman is an investor in Magic Mike Live, as well as the Tony Award Winning Broadway shows Merrily We Roll Along, Sterophonic, Stranger Things, Life Of Pi, Prima Facie, A Strange Loop, Oh, Mary!, and the West End's A Little Life based on the best selling novel.